 - Master of the Winged Monkeys

-Alexander Volkov's Magic Land books has examples of:
+Alexander Volkov's Magic Land books have examples of:

 - Adaptational Villainy: While Baum didn't elaborate on what makes the Wicked Witch of the East evil (allowing for certain Invoked Alternative Character Interpretation), Volkov wastes no time, and opens the series by portraying her as an Omnicidal Maniac.
 Specifically, she summons the hurricane that brings Ellie's house to the Magic Land in the first place, making her hoist by her own petard.

-- Bears Are Bad News: Inverted, Urfin's bear is a Token Good Teammate.
+- Beary Friendly: Urfin's devoted good-hearted bear Topotun (Stamper) is a Token Good Teammate.

-- Being Evil Sucks: much of the Urfin Jus books are spent focusing on him rather than the actual heroes, and all of it emphasizes this.
+- Being Evil Sucks: A large part of the books featuring Urfin Jus is devoted to him rather than the heroes, and his arc is all about him realizing the trope's truth.
 He raises and trains his army through blood, sweat and tears, actually getting it to the Emerald City always proves painstaking (due to the army's complete stupidity), then after an even more painstaking siege he successfully takes over a population that hates his guts and refuses to obey him, leading to a paranoid, very short reign followed by an eventual shameful dethroning and eviction.
-It takes him two such failed takeovers to eventually realize his evil deeds have never actually brought him any happiness, at which point he proceeds to HeelFace Turn and becomes a very useful ally against the new villain, Arachna.
+It takes him two such failed takeovers to eventually realize his evil deeds have never actually brought him any happiness, at which point he proceeds to HeelFace Turn and becomes a very useful ally against new villains.

-- The Brute: every single soldier in Urfin Jus' army.
+- The Brute: Every single soldier in Urfin Jus's army.
 Twice.
-(Once with magically animated wooden soldiers, the second time with a primitive tribe.)
+The first time, he leads magically-animated wooden soldiers, the second, a primitive tribe.

 - Composite Character: Ellie's uncle Charlie Black, who is a combination of Baum's Cap'n Bill and Johnny Dooit.